wajahatkarim3/Hugo-On-Fire-Demo/README.md

-# HugoToFirebase
-A Github Action to automatically build the static sites in Hugo Fragmework and deploy it on Firebase Hosting
+# Hugo on Fire - Demo Site